Yes! It's pumpkin time and this is a recipe for nutrition-packed Gluten-Free Pumpkin Spice Muffins.

 Raisins are a source of fiber, iron, and potassium and add natural sweetness to baked goods.
 (2) They also offer polyphenols, antioxidants, and antimicrobial properties for healthy teeth and gums.
 (3, 4)

 The two tablespoons of cinnamon added in provide polyphenols and anti-inflammatory properties.
-These can help fight off pain, inflammation of the arteries, and even help protect against cancer.
-(5) Cinnamon also can lower cholesterol and fasting blood sugar.
-(6, 7) Believe it or not, cinnamon can fight off fungal and bacterial infections, too, including bad breath and cavities!
+These properties can help fight off pain, inflammation of the arteries, and may even help protect against cancer.
+(5) Cinnamon also may contribute towards lowering cholesterol and fasting blood sugar.
+(6, 7) Believe it or not, cinnamon may help fight off fungal and bacterial infections, too, including bad breath and cavities!
 (8)